gear-foundation/gear-wiki/docs/developing-contracts/introduction.md

 }
 ```

 This function is stored in the blockchain in the same Wasm blob with `handle()` and `init()` functions.
-But despite them, it is not executed using extrinsic and doesn't affect the blockchain state.
+But unlike them, it is not executed using extrinsic and doesn't affect the blockchain state.
 It can be executed for free by any node with a fully synchronized blockchain state.
 There is a dedicated [`read_state`](https://docs.gear.rs/pallet_gear_rpc/trait.GearApiServer.html#tymethod.read_state) RPC call for this.

 The data returned by the `state()` function can be converted to any convenient representation by using a state-conversion program.
 This is a separate program compiled into Wasm and dedicated to being executed on the off-chain runner.
 It should contain a set of meta-functions that accept the data returned by the `state()` function and return the data in a convenient format.
 There is a dedicated [`read_state_using_wasm`](https://docs.gear.rs/pallet_gear_rpc/trait.GearApiServer.html#tymethod.read_state_using_wasm) RPC call for reading the program state using the state-conversion program.